-Born in Monza, near Milan in Italy, Luigi Fumagalli studied at the Academy of Fine Arts in Monza and developed his enormous and restless talent through six years of travel, painting, and exhibiting in the Orient with his first major show sponsored by the airline Alitalia.
+Born in Monza, near Milan in Italy, Luigi Fumagalli studied at the Academy of Fine Arts in Monza and developed his enormous and restless talent through six years of travel, painting, and exhibiting, with his first major show sponsored by the airline Alitalia.
 At each stage of his odyssey he experimented with color and line, interpreting the peoples and culture of one place through the perspectives of other lands.
 His first eastern subjects, Hong Kong’s Hakka peasants, were angular mosaics of color that reflected and refracted light like the stained glass of windows of Italy’s churches.

 Today, influenced by the light and color of the East, Luigi Fumagalli’s western subjects – abstract chess variations, knights, marionettes and horses – are full of motion and excitement graphically stronger and bolder in color than similar themes by Picasso.
 His Oriental subjects, the colorful Kabuki and gentle geishas of Japan, are rendered with passionate, Latin sensuousness.
 His abstracts evoke tremendous vitality conveyed by the colors, compositions, and movement that betray his Latin temperament.